javatarz/javatarz/README.md

 # Karun Japhet

-Engineering Leader and consultant at [@sahajsoft](https://github.com/sahajsoft).
-I work on large-scale systems, architecture, and AI-assisted software development.
+Engineering Leader and practitioner at [@sahajsoft](https://github.com/sahajsoft).
+I design and develop large-scale systems, and work on AI-assisted software development.

 ## What I'm focused on

 **AI-assisted engineering** — not just code generation, but the full lifecycle:
-- Clarifying requirements with AI
+- Discovering and clarifying requirements with AI
-- Using LLMs as architectural thinking partners
+- Reasoning through system design with LLMs
 - Debugging with structured prompting
 - Improving delivery workflows with better tooling

-I work mostly with Claude Code and GitHub Copilot, using prompt engineering, context engineering, and chain-of-thought scaffolding.
+I use Claude Code and GitHub Copilot, with prompt engineering, context engineering, and chain-of-thought scaffolding.

 ## Speaking